 All applicants and businesses must be located in the United States.

 - Community organizations

-- Startups in ideation mode or that have been in business for 5 years or less*
+- Startups that have been in business five years or less*

 What are the minimum requirements?

 The Accelerator is virtual and includes video conferences.